suchcodemuchwow/ecmel/README.md

 4. (Optional alpha)`bun run tailwind-config-viewer` Open [http://localhost:3333](http://localhost:3333) in your browser to see your Tailwind CSS configuration

-## 🥺 Project Roadmap

-1. Admin Dashboard Page (in alpha !!!)
-   2. only provide static page now and we plan to integrate with headless arch
-   3. You can provide your admin account and change **ADMIN_EMAIL="admin@ecmel.io,root@ecmel.io"** in .env.local and access host:port/admin/dashboard
-   4. Based on security concerns, we will not provide online demos for the time being.
-2. Consider integrating Payload CMS.

 ## ⭐ Features

 ### 🐭 Frameworks